oknozor/blog/content/01_reverse_AO2.md

 when he told me how hard it was for him to collect game data I started to look at aoe2techtree codes to understand where the data came from.

-Turns out there is a discord server dedicated to Age of Empire reverse engineers called Siege Engineer.
+Turns out there is developper collective dedicated to Age of Empire reverse engineers called [Siege Engineer](https://aoe2.se/).
-The amount of amazig project going on there is just incredible.
+The amount of amazing project going on there is just incredible.
 Game record analysis, techtree, game replay, modding ...
 It would take an entire book to list every Ao2 related project made by those people, you can check their repository [here](https://github.com/SiegeEngineers/).